GhassanYusuf/Tronxy-Melzi-v2.0/README.md

   * Run Homing Command G28, Then Run Bilinear Auto Leveling Command G29 For Test
 7. Tips For 3D Printing From Now On
 8. Thing To Print To Make Your 3D Printer Look better

+## 1. Software Pre Request
+This is the beginning of our walkthrough we need several tools to be able to achieve many goals one step at a time. these software are going to help us do the following

+1. **Arduino IDE** - Will allow us to bur a bootloader on to our board
+2. **VSCode And Platform IO** - Will allow us to compile and burn the marlin firmware on to the board

+> now lets start with the hardware after installing the previous programs and making them ready for use.

 ## 2. Build a voltage level translator circuit
 When you purchase a SN04 probe, you have to know that it works on a different voltage level than your micro controller that runs your 3D printer, so connecting it directly will trigger the magic smoke and fry your board, that's why we need to build a voltage level translate between the probe output voltage to our micro controller voltage. there are many ways to do it but I built it as simple as possible and it works perfectly. you might get it with a 3 pin JST connector